limglenaldin/tokopedia-play-clone/README.md

 # TokoPlay Service

 TokoPlay Service is a backend server built in ExpressJS and MongoDB.
-For the frontend can be check on [this repo](https://github.com/limglenaldin/tokopedia-play-clone-fe)
+For the frontend can be checked on [this repo](https://github.com/limglenaldin/tokopedia-play-clone-fe)

 ## Database Structure